corey3886/Krita-AI-instructions/Common-Issues.md

 ### Error during server startup: Could not bind on address (only one usage of each socket address is normally permitted)

 If you get this error it usually means another process is already running and using the same port.
+This could be:
 * Another instance of ComfyUI you are running manually
 * A server process previously started by the Krita plugin that wasn't shut down correctly
 * Some other process on your system which uses the same port (8188)